-Be sure to look at the Blackboard Module for this week for various hand-in
+Be sure to look at the Canvas Module for this week for various hand-in

 Debate the following questions within your group and create a concensus